SK-Sridhar/glbio2025-headct.github.io/README.md

 ## 📜 About This Tutorial
 This tutorial covers essential techniques for processing CT images, including:
 - Data Formats, Metadata, and Imaging Artifacts in Head CT
-- Fundamentals of CT Image Processing Using SITK
+- Fundamentals of CT Image Processing Using SITK and 3D-Slicer
 - Textural and Morphological Feature Extraction from CT Using PyRadiomics
 - Introduction to Deep learning for TBI Lesion Segmentation Using PyTorch and MONAI